stevenapsel/DRL-ContinuousControl/Report.md

 This file contains the network classes for the Actor and the Critic.
 The networks use rectified non-linearity (ReLU activation) for all the hidden layers.
 The final output layre of the actor used tanh activation to keep the actions bounded.
 Both networks had hidden layers of 400 and 300.
 Both networks apply Batch Normalization after the first hidden layer.
 For the Critic, the actions aren't input to the network until the second hidden layer.
 The implemenation is nearly an exact match of the description found in Section 7 (Experiment Details) of the Continuous Control paper.

 #### dqn_agent.py:
-This file contains two classes.
+This file contains three classes.
 The Agent class is the main interface for interacting with and learning from the enviroment.
 The Agent delegates to the ReplayBuffer class to store the experience tuples needed for experience replay.
+The third class, OUNoise, uses the Ornstein-Uhlenbeck process to promote exploration in the actions chosen as the Agent moves through the environment.
 The key methods are described below.
 ##### Agent.__init__
 A key feature of this constructor is that it instantiates two QNetworks, qnetwork_local and qnetwork_target.
 While qnetwork_local is being trained, qnetwork_target is used to generate stable targets for computing the loss.
 ##### Agent.act